0xABADCAFE/karlos-tkg/README.md

 ### Engine Selection
 On opening the KarlosTKG icon, the startup script will ask you to select an engine to use:

-- AGA: This version is implememented in 100% assembler and has no support graphics cards.
+- ASM: This version is implememented in 100% assembler and has no support graphics cards.
-- AGA Dev: As above, but includes devmode features used in level editing and engine debugging.
+- ASM Dev: As above, but includes devmode features used in level editing and engine debugging.
-- RTG: This version is implemented in assembler and C and has support for graphics cards.
-Note however, that AGA is still required.
+- RTG: This version is implemented in assembler with some C and has support for graphics cards.
+In RTG mode, OCS and ECS machines are supported.
 - RTG Dev: As above, but includes devmode features used in level editing and engine debugging.

 ### Quality Selection